 - Betty and Veronica: Stan's two love interests in the second half of the novel are the sweet and innocent Molly who fulfills the Betty role and the sexy and manipulative Lilith who fulfills the Veronica role.
 He is much more intrigued by Lilith and begins to neglect Molly, who he sees as a burden due to her incorruptible nature not being compatible with his increasingly criminal schemes.

 - Stan as the Reverend Carlisle presents himself as an upstanding member of society and a well respected spiritualist preacher while underneath he's a ruthless Con Man who cares about nothing but money and power.

-- Break the Cutie: Stan subjects this upon the sweet hearted and naive Molly, after they wed he begins neglecting and mistreating her, and things only get worse when he starts cheating on her with Lilith.
+- Break the Cutie: Stan subjects this upon the sweet-hearted and naive Molly, after they leave the carnival he begins neglecting and mistreating her, and things only get worse when he starts cheating on her with Lilith.

 - City Noir: The second half of the novel is set in 1940s New York with its shadowy back alleys and dens of iniquity.

 - The Con: The biggest con in the book is concocted by Stan at the suggestion of Lilith.
 Between them they plan to scam an extremely wealthy auto tycoon named Ezra Grindle who is desperate to contact the spirit of his lost love Dorrie who died during a botched back-alley abortion that he convinced her to get.
 A very reluctant Molly poses as Dorrie during a series of phony séances aimed to convince Grindle that they are contacting the girl's spirit so he will part with increasing amounts of money for Stan to continue.